karatelabs/karate/README.md

 * Scripts are plain-text files and require no compilation step or IDE
 * Based on the popular Cucumber / Gherkin standard, and IDE support and syntax-coloring options exist
 * Syntax 'natively' supports JSON and XML - including [JsonPath](https://github.com/jayway/JsonPath) and [XPath](https://www.w3.org/TR/xpath/) expressions
-* Express expected results as well-formed JSON or XML, and assert that the entire response payload (no matter how complex or deeply nested) is as expected
+* Express expected results as readable, well-formed JSON or XML, and assert (in a single step) that the entire response payload (no matter how complex or deeply nested) - is as expected
 * Embedded JavaScript engine that enables you to build a library of re-usable functions that suit your specific environment
 * Re-use of payload-data and user-defined functions across tests is so easy - that it becomes a natural habit for the test-developer
 * Built-in support for switching configuration across different environments (e.g. dev, QA, pre-prod)